2015 Winter Universiade

-The 2015 Winter Universiade, the XXVII Winter Universiade, was a multi sport winter event held in Granada, Spain and Štrbské Pleso, Slovakia.
+The 2015 Winter Universiade, the XXVII Winter Universiade, was a multi-sport winter event with the host duties shared by Granada, Spain and Štrbské Pleso, Slovakia.

 On 14 March 2009, FISU announced that the host would be Granada because they were the only bid.

-On 25 June 2014, FISU announced that Slovakia would become the co-host of 2015 Winter Universiade.
-FISU approved to move the Nordic Skiing and Biathlon events to Štrbské Pleso and Osrblie in Slovakia.
-This decision had been taken to anticipate the difficulties faced by the Granada 2015 Organising Committee in hosting these particular events.
+On 25 June 2014, after Granada announced that it could not host cross-country skiing events for environmental and logistical reasons, FISU announced that Slovakia was invited to be a co-host of the 2015 Winter Universiade.
+FISU approved moving the Nordic skiing and biathlon events to Štrbské Pleso and Osrblie in Slovakia.
+In this way, Slovakia was allowed to add another sport to its program, ski jumping.

 Sports

 Four sports took place in Slovakia, from January 24 – February 1.
 From February 4 – 14, the other sports were contested in Granada.